Privacy-Preserving Cram\'er-Rao Lower Bound: Introduction

 \subsection{Main Contributions}

-This paper establishes the privacy-preserving CR lower bound theory, characterizing a precise and attainable lower bound for identification accuracy applicable to a broad class of stochastic obfuscation mechanisms.
+This paper establishes the privacy-preserving CRLB theory, characterizing a precise and attainable lower bound for identification accuracy applicable to general stochastic obfuscation mechanisms.
 The main challenge lies in the fact that, without specifying stochastic obfuscation mechanisms or identification algorithms, the domain of the lower bound derivation problem becomes extremely large, essentially leading to an infinite-dimensional optimization problem.
-Therefore, traditional analytical techniques based on parameter optimization \cite{wang2024sample} or even variational methods \cite{dagan2022bounded} become inapplicable.
-This paper overcomes this difficulty within a unified framework where Fisher information simultaneously serves as the metric for privacy preservation \cite{farokhi2019ensuring,lip2025state} and the indicator of the identification accuracy bound \cite{barnes2020fisher,lip2025state}.
+Therefore, traditional analytical techniques based on parameter optimization \citep{wang2024sample} or even variational methods \citep{dagan2022bounded} become inapplicable.
+This paper overcomes this difficulty within a unified framework where Fisher information simultaneously serves as the metric for privacy preservation \citep{farokhi2019ensuring,lip2025state} and the indicator of the identification accuracy bound \citep{barnes2020fisher,lip2025state}.
 The key lies in constructing an equivalent expression for the partial derivatives in the definition of Fisher information matrix, and then using the equivalent expression to establish an intrinsic relationship among identification accuracy, privacy level, and measurement noise.
 The main contributions are summarized as follows: